jonhelgi00/Ferr_classifier/README.md

 As the model was saved, it is too large to push to this github repository.

+## Usage

+To try out the classifier, upload the model weights and png file into the source directory and run (e.g. in main function of `classifier.py`)
+- classifier = Ferritico_classifier('convnext_best_model.pt')
+- print(classifier.classify('path_to_image.png'))

+The repository contains an `environment.yaml` file in case of dependency issues

 <!-- Learning rate: 0.001
 Augmentation: True
 Training last conv: True -->